axaimdc/getting-started/README.md

+## Welcome!

 This is an introduction to the learning approach and resources that we have developed in the group.
 The overall goal is to learn how to use the R statistical computing language for day-to-day business tasks by investigating interesting non-financial datasets.
 For most of us, R can be a useful extra tool to use alongside Excel, Tableau and our other analysis applications.

 ## Why Now?
-Excel will remain a central analysis tool for almost all of us.
+Excel will remain a central analysis tool for all of us.
 However these are some of the things that you might do more easily with R than with Excel a little practice:-

 * create a reliable, readable, documented record of a data analysis process.
 No reliance on opaque spreadsheet formulas, pivot table setups, recalculation and fragile VBA code which make teamwork and checking difficult
 * easily create top-quality, modern, legible charts with much more control than Excel